MichalRsa/freelance-sample-page/README.md

 `npm run dev`

+### Internal Links issue
+Unfortunately, internal links don't work after running the script.
+You will have to add them manually in each `Link` and `LinkButton` component.

 ## Internationalization
 The project uses field-level translations.
 Most of the stories' fields are already translated.
 To use translated fields, add language in settings: